 Will you be able to take bikes on the BRT vehicles?

-The 60-foot articulated electric bus design is currently being finalized.
-All design options under consideration by MARTA allow bicycles to be brought on-board or stowed on the front of the BRT vehicle.
+The 60-foot articulated electric bus design by MARTA allow bicycles to be brought on-board the BRT vehicle.

 Will there be bike lockers or racks at the Southern Terminus and other stops?